 - Add the beef broth, tomato paste, Dijon mustard, Worcestershire sauce, and garlic to the Instant Pot.
 Be sure to scrape up the brown bits from the bottom (I use a wooden spoon).
 Give it a good stir.

-- Add the remaining ingredients.
+- Add the remaining ingredients (including returning the beef to the pot).
 The Instant Pot will be quite full, but it should not go over the maximum capacity line.

 - Close the lid and set the valve on "sealing", and cook on high pressure for 35 minutes.
 It will take 10-15 minutes for the Instant Pot to get up to pressure.